kofilolx/make_life_simple/README.md

 # Fun Time Coding
-- i always find a way to make it more lively
+- I will always find a way to make it more lively

--
--
--
-- You can buy me a coffee i wish to -->
+- You can buy me a coffee if you wish to --> @wickstudio_gh